 ” I’m in Seattle and there is currently a line to shop at the grocery store whose entire premise is that you won’t have to wait in line.”
 Ryan Petersen (@typesfast)

-Recently they developed a store called Moby where customers can enter through sliding glass door with an app including their pre-registered credit card information.
+They had developed a store called Moby where customers can enter through sliding glass door with an app including their pre-registered credit card information.
 In the store, there is no employee, no cashier, no queue, no waiting.
 Customers scan and bag the products (including fruits, potato chips, coffee, magazines, and even sneakers) with the app and then leave.
-The app automatically charges the customers.
+The app automatically charged the customers.

-The Swedish company is testing the 24-hour mobile grocery store in Shangai.
-The store is also a self-driving vehicle.
-However, the self-driving technology that depends on AI has not been implemented yet.
+The Swedish company was testing the 24-hour mobile grocery store in Shangai.
+The store was also planned to be a self-driving vehicle.
+However, the self-driving technology was never implemented yet.
+The company was claiming that Amazon Go copied their idea before they stopped operations.

 SmartCart solutions such as Imagr